applebuddy/TombitKit/README.md

 ## Description

-TombitKit is networking library for crypto currency informations written in Swift with Concurrency.
+- TombitKit is networking library for crypto currency trading informations written in Swift with Concurrency.
+- TombitKit makes it easier to use EndPoints or WebSocket APIs from Upbit and Binance crypto currency exchanges.

 <br>
 <br>